 Product Features

-In B2B sales development, product features are the specific capabilities, integrations, technical attributes, and service elements of a solution that SDRs and AEs use to spark interest and frame value in outreach and discovery.
-Effective teams translate those features into clear buyer outcomes so prospects can quickly see why taking a meeting is worth their time.
+Product features are the specific capabilities, integrations, technical attributes, and service elements that define what a product does.
+In B2B sales development, SDRs and AEs use product features to spark interest and frame value in outreach and discovery, translating each feature into a clear buyer outcome so prospects see why a meeting is worth their time.

 In the context of B2B sales development, product features are the concrete capabilities, integrations, technical specifications, and service components of a solution that directly address a prospect’s operational needs.
 For SDR teams, features are the raw material used to craft outbound messages, talk tracks, and discovery questions that earn attention and convert cold prospects into qualified meetings.